 Tip #4: Have four times the amount of material that is needed to do the presentation than what is required in the time you have to present.

 In other words, if you have a 30-minute presentation then have a minimum of two hours of material prepared.
-I’ve been using this rule for almost 48 years now, and it has served me so well because as long as you have more material than you are going to have time for, you will have plenty to say, and will be more likely to be fluent in your presentation instead of stressing about what to say next and ending up with umms, ands, uhhs or gaps and pauses.
+I’ve been using this rule for almost 48 years now, and it has served me so well because as long as you have more material than you are going to have time for, you will fear less, you will have plenty to say, and will be more likely to be fluent in your presentation instead of stressing about what to say next and ending up with umms, ands, uhhs or gaps and pauses.

 Tip #5: As long as you speak about something that is going to fulfill your audience’s needs, they are likely to be receptive.

-If you really want to make a difference in life, you are not likely to do it by fitting in and just joining in and saying the same thing everybody is else saying.
+If you really want to make a difference in life, you are not likely to do it by fitting in and just joining in and saying the same thing everybody else is saying.
 You can make a difference by finding something novel and original to speak about – something that is deeply meaningful to you.
 Take the Ted Talks, for example.
 They tend to be original, which is what makes them intriguing.
 So, find something that is out there on the edge, but composed of what you are specialized or most knowledgeable about.

 As I said earlier, start with your core competence and build outward with incremental momentum, focusing on what you already know.
 If you start with what you know and let what you know grow and build momentum with that, you are likely to build a cutting-edge information base that will allow you to share something that you know they don’t know that you deeply want to share.